zekedellavechia/behave-framework/README.md

 # Selenium with Python Behave(BDD) Framework

+## Introduction
+This is a quick guide to start this Framework.

 ## First steps
 ### Installing Python
 Go to [Python Webpage](https://www.python.org/downloads/) and download the correct version for your OS.